electrictangent/electrictangent.github.io/index.markdown

 customerfeedback:
   - Excellent trade thanks.
 Easy communication.
 Table is excellent and looks great.
+  - Happy with the item, thanks.
+  - First class this morning was a massive success and yeah the shelf looks so good.
+Can’t wait to get the other one and might have more commissions in the future.
+  - Great trade – we are really happy with the drawers.
   - We LOVE your seats.
 How wonderful they look.
 Everyone loves them, and I feel supported by your prices being so reasonable - and caring.
-Every time i sit on them I will feel loved and supported (not just holding me up..)
+Every time i sit on them I will feel loved and supported.
-  - Happy with the item, thanks.
-  - Great trade – we are really happy with the drawers.
   - Just amazing, so beautiful, matches our Matai floors, thanks so much :-)
   - I would recommend Murray to all traders.
 His work is well made and carefully finished.
   - As per description.
 Extremely well built.
 Recommended trader.
-  - First class this morning was a massive success and yeah the shelf looks so good.
-Can’t wait to get the other one and might have more commissions in the future.
-  - Hi Murray just letting you know I have paid the final instalment of $xxx Thank you so much for your time, effort and expertise.
+  - Hi Murray just letting you know I have paid the final instalment.
+Thank you so much for your time, effort and expertise.
 It’s been a good ride!
   - Thank you so much for the bench, I just love it.
 Hopefully the word will spread and more work will come from it.
   - Yes the barstools are working a treat.
 We love them and use them a lot.